jack3898/discord-yt-bot/README.md

 This README will look much nicer in the future, but for now it's a place to jot notes for development.

+## Getting started as a developer

+-   Clone the repository
+-   Run `npm install -g yarn`
+-   Run `yarn run init` to install the repo, and build dependencies
+-   Run `cp .env.example .env` to copy the example env file to a new .env
+-   Satisfy env details
+-   Run `yarn run dev`
+-   Done!

 ## Build Docker images

 ### Build requirements